Irresistible Tips from Professionals in Travel Photography

-Oblique backlight can be used to bring out the glisten of the water droplets effectively.
-To do so, take a shot with light coming from an oblique direction behind the subject.
-As the raindrops and green grass would appear orangey in the morning sun, I adjusted white balance to 3,300K to add a tinge of blue to the image.
+Oblique (diagonal) backlighting can be used to bring out the glisten of the water droplets effectively.
+To do so, shoot with the light source diagonally behind the subject.
+As the raindrops and green grass would appear orangey in the morning sun, I adjusted the white balance to 3,300K to add a tinge of blue to the image.

 Blurs the light to create bokeh circles

-A composition that results in a dramatic shot of a World Heritage site
+3. A cinematic-looking shot of a World Heritage site